nhn/tui.editor/apps/editor/docs/plugins.md

 const { chart } = toastui.Editor.plugin;
 ```

-### Using the Plugin in the Editor
+### Using the Plugin in Editor

-To use a plugin imported from TOAST UI Editor, use the editor's `plugins` option.
+To use a plugin imported from the Editor, use an editor's `plugins` option.
 You can add each plugin function you imported to this option.
 The type of `plugins` option is `Array.<function>`.

 ```javascript
 const editor = new Editor({